SeaRoll/book-api-fastapi-sqlalchemy-postgres/README.md

 - Create, Read, Update and Delete books
 - Simple migrator for database
-- Simple test for API
+- Simple test for API & Coverage
+- Type checking with MyPy

 ## Requirements